rowanmoul/ArchSecureDualBoot/README.md

 ### Mount a Ramfs as a working directory
 It's always a good idea to use a ramfs when generating keys.
 Refer above in the optional section about generating a master key to see how to mount a ramfs, or use the same one if you didn't unmount it.
 The following sections assume this ramfs as your working directory.

-### Sealing a LUKS passphrase with the TPM

-#### Generate a primary key
+### Generate a primary key
-The primary key sits at the top of the TPM hierarchy and is used to encrypt it's child keys within the TPM.
-If the primary is compromised, so is every key under it.
+Primary keys sit at the top of a TPM hierarchy and are used to encrypt their child keys within the TPM.
+If a primary is compromised, so is every key under it.
 With that in mind, the best way to ensure nobody else can access and use your primary key is to not store it anywhere.
 How does that work?
-Primary keys are derived from the Heirachy Primary Seed (in this case, the Owner Primary Seed).
+Primary keys are derived from the Heirachy Primary Seed (in this case, the Owner Hierachy Primary Seed).
 The derivation function is deterministic.
 Given the same seed and the same key template, it can regenerate the same key every time.
 This means that the only thing we need to do is make sure our template is unique.
 We can do this by supplying some unique data only known to us during the creation of the primary key.
 This is sort of like generating the key with two seeds.
-We can then store the unique data in a secure location (such as a LUKS encrypted USB Flash Drive) so that only someone with access to that unique data can re-generate the primary key. **This unique data should be given the same care as a private key.**
+We can then store the unique data in a secure location (such as a LUKS encrypted USB Flash Drive) so that only someone with access to that unique data and the heirachy seed in *this* TPM can re-generate the primary key.
+If the heriarchy seed is reset, we will not be able to re-generate the key, however all the data we will be encrypting with it is replaceable since we have the original LUKS passphrase as backup, so this is not a concern. **That said, the unique data should be given the same care in storage as a private key.**
 To generate the unique data, you can use the TPM's TRNG, or some other source of entropy of your choice.

-Generate the unique data with the TPM:
+#### Generate the unique data with the TPM:
 ```
 # tpm2_getrandom 32 > pkseed.bin
 # printf `\x20\x00` > pkseedsize.bin
 # cat pkseedsize.bin pkseed.bin > pkunique.dat
 ```
 This will generate 32 random bytes with the TRNG, then create a 2-btye header to indicate the amount of data (32 bytes).
 This header is a UINT16 in little-endian byte order, which is why it is 0x2000, not 0x0020.
-Note that `printf`'s `\x` escape sequence only works for one byte, so we need it twice. `cat` is then used to contactenate the two parts into a single file.
+Note that `printf`'s `\x` escape sequence only works for one byte, so we need it twice. `\x2000` will yield 3 bytes.
+`cat` is then used to contactenate the two parts into a single file.
 You only need to store `pkunique.dat` somewhere safe.
-Also note that the file extensions are not required.
+The file extensions are not required for any purpose other than readability.
+Also note that this format for the unique data is specific to RSA primary keys (as in the default used below).
+For other types of primary keys, a different format is needed.
+Refer to the TPM Library Specification Part 2: Structures and search for TPMU_PUBLIC_ID.

-Generate the primary key with the unique data:
+#### Generate the primary key with the unique data:
 ```
-# tpm2_creatprimary --unique-data pkseed.bin --key-context pkcontext.ctx
+# tpm2_creatprimary --unique-data pkunique.dat --key-context pkcontext.ctx
 ```
 `--key-context pkcontext.ctx` saves the key's context to a file for reference later.
-This context is only useful so long as the primary key is in the TPM's memory.
+This context is useful so long as the primary key is in the TPM's memory, in order to more easily reference it in subsequent commands but has no other purpose.
-There are many more options for this command, but in this case we are sticking to the defaults, which I will list below:
+There are many more options for this command, but in this case we are sticking to the defaults as they are the most compatible.
+I will list them below without much additional detail (see the manpage).
 - Heirarchy: Owner
 - Algorithm: `rsa2048:null:aes128cfb`
   - Many TPMs won't offer much better than this as the spec doesn't require it.
 Depending on which version of the spec your TPM conforms to, it may also have `aes256` but it is recommended to use algorithms with matching key strengths (`rsa2048`'s 112 bits considered close enough to `aes128`'s 128 bits). `rsa16384` would be required for 256 bit key strength to match `aes256`.
 - Hash Algorithm: `sha256`
 - Attributes: `restricted|decrypt|fixedtpm|fixedparent|sensitivedataorigin|userwithauth|noda`
 - Authorization Key: null/empty password.
-This is ok because we aren't storing the key in the TPM, so the only want to get access to it, is to regenerate it with the unique data (which acts like sort of like an authorization key), and the seed from the Owner Hierarchy.
+This is ok because we aren't storing the key in the TPM, so the only way to get access to it, is to regenerate it with the unique data (which acts sort of like an authorization key), and the seed from the Owner Hierarchy.
 - Authorization Policy: also null.
 See above.

-#### Generate the new LUKS passphrase just for the TPM
+### Generate the new LUKS passphrase just for the TPM
 Next we need to create a new LUKS passphrase to use with the TPM.
-If you set the iteration time on your previous passphrase to 10 seconds, this is especially important to make sure your "normal" boot times are short.
+If you set the iteration time on your previous passphrase to 10 seconds, this is especially important to make sure your "normal" boot times are of a reasonable length.
 Again we can use the TPM's TRNG to generate a random key:
 ```
 # tpm2_getRandom 32 > passphrase.bin